berndverhofstadt/API-ScubaDiver/README.md

 Assuming you already have an OpenShift account

-1) Create a Node.JS application and add a mongoDB cartridge
+1) Create a Node.JS application and add a mongoDB cartridge on Openshift

 	rhc app create <your app name> nodejs-0.10 mongodb-2